Mapita/web-validate/readme.md

 ### numeric

 The **numeric** validator expects any numeric value, including infinity or NaN.
-When used permissively, strings that look like numbers are parsed and outputted as numeric values.
-When used strictly, strings are not accepted.
+When used permissively, strings that look like numbers are parsed and outputted as numeric values, and `BigInt` values are coerced to numbers.
+When used strictly, strings or `BigInt` values are not accepted.

 The validator recognizes `minimum` and `maximum` parameters in the specification object.
 When provided, they describe the inclusive bounds